Shilpar31/Portfolio/README.md

 ## 📚 Education

-### Master of Computer Applications[MCA] - <a href="https://www.kristujayanti.edu.in/> Kristu Jayanti College </a>
+### Master of Computer Applications[MCA] - <a href="https://www.kristujayanti.edu.in/"> Kristu Jayanti College </a>
 Year of Graduation: 2023
 CGPA - 8.9/10 <br>
 Relevant Coursework: Machine Laerning, Artificial Intelligence, Data science, Software engineering, Java Programming language, DSA, Cloud computing.
 Achievements:<br> 1.
 Achieved outstanding academic performance, securing the second rank in the MCA course, demonstrating strong technical skills,
                 problem-solving ability, and dedication to excellence.<br>
                 2. Spearheaded the ACM chapter initiatives to promote and support women in the STEM field, driving impactful programs, workshops, and mentorship opportunities to foster inclusivity and innovation.<br>
-                3. Contributed to the team’s overall championship and secured second place in the IT Debate competition, demonstrating strong
-                   collaboration and communication skills at the *Joshiana* Intercollegiate Fest hosted by St. Joseph's Engineering College. <br>
+                3. Contributed to the team’s overall championship and secured second place in the IT Debate competition, demonstrating strong collaboration and communication skills at the *Joshiana* Intercollegiate Fest hosted by St. Joseph's Engineering College. <br>
                 4. Secured second place in the Ideathon organized by the department, showcasing innovative thinking and problem-solving skills.

 ### Bachelor of Computer Applications[BCA] - Kristu Jayanti College
 Year of Graduation: 2021  <br>
-Relevant Coursework: C, Java, Software engineering, Machine Learning, Data Structures, Cloud Computing, Computer Networks, Operating Systems.<br>
+Relevant Coursework: C, Java, Software engineering, Machine Learning, Data Structures, Cloud Computing, Computer Networks, Operating Systems, SQL.<br>
 CGPA - 9.6/10

 ---

 ## 💼 Experience

-### [Job Title] – [Company Name]
+### Teaching and Research Assistant – Kristu Jayanti College
-_Year of Employment: [YYYY – YYYY]_
+Year of Employment: 2024-Present
-- **Key Responsibilities**:
-  - [Your responsibility or task]
-  - [Your responsibility or task]
-- **Key Achievements**:
+- **Key Responsibilities**:<br>
-  - [Highlight your contributions, results, or impact]
-  - [Highlight any awards or recognitions]

-### [Previous Job Title] – [Previous Company Name]
-_Year of Employment: [YYYY – YYYY]_
+  -*Undergraduate Course Instruction*<br>
+Developed course content, delivered lectures, and fostered an interactive and academically rigorous classroom environment for undergraduate courses in Computer Science.<br>
+  -*Research in Machine Learning & AI*<br>
+Conducted research in machine learning and artificial intelligence, focusing on innovative techniques and advancements in the field.

+### Technical Consultant - Data Science – Edureka <br>
+Year of Employment: Jan 2024- Jul 2024 - Internship  <br>
-- **Key Responsibilities**:
+- **Key Responsibilities**:<br>
-  - [Your responsibility or task]
-  - [Your responsibility or task]
+    Delivered IT solutions and training, achieving 80% client satisfaction.
+Provided data-driven insights using machine learning and Power BI, developed models aligned with client goals, and identified opportunities for data optimization and process improvement.

+### Software Engineer-Trainee - Sysfore Technologies Pvt Ltd.<br>
+Year of Employment: Jan 2023 - Jul 2023 - Internship  <br>
-- **Key Achievements**:
+- **Key Responsibilities**:<br>
-  - [Highlight your contributions, results, or impact]
-  - [Highlight any awards or recognitions]
+    Developed two key modules for a leading manufacturing firm, enhancing 20% functionality and performance.
+Identified and documented software flaws, and created detailed BRDs and solution plans for assigned modules.
+Adapted to project scope and timeline changes while maintaining high-quality outputs.<br>
+Achieved a 4.1/5 performance rating for significant contributions to project success.

 ---